Who I am is a Southern California girl – turned small-town, Midwest Mom. I am wife to Bruce and mom to my three girls.

 I have read Atomic Habits written by James Clear three times because it is chock full of helpful tips that can be directly applied to the work I do with my organizing clients.
 These tips for building helpful habits are universal, so they benefit everyone, not just those with ADHD.
 That said, since many with ADHD struggle with staying organized, having the right habits in place can be a major difference-maker in helping those of us with ADHD stay afloat.
 Speaking for myself, they certainly have been the secret weapon that keeps me organized.

 If you have not had the chance to read or listen to Atomic Habits, I highly recommend you do.
 I hope that you can adopt some of these hacks and apply them to your life.
 May they lead you to a life with less chaos, more peace, and more productivity.
 Many of these tips work for helping you stay organized at work as well as at home.

-12 Helpful ADHD habit hacks:
+12 Helpful ADHD habits and hacks:

 1. Start each day with a daily to-do list and check it off as you go along.